 Panelist – RADM David R. Oliver, Jr., USN, Ret.

 LCDR Oliver was on the staff of ADM Zumwalt in the Pentagon in 1972.
 He assisted CAPT Al Baciocco in the Naval Operations Command Center when the Guardfish alerted the President that three Russian submarines armed with nuclear cruise missiles were underway, possibly to target U.S. carriers off the coast of Vietnam.

 Panelist – Mr. Mace Neufeld

 Mr. Neufeld was a producer of The Hunt for Red October, Patriot Games, Clear and Present Danger, and The Sum of All Fears, based on bestselling books of Tom Clancy.
 He has many other credits in film, television and entertainment.

-The NSL and Naval Historical Foundation present an annual History Seminar, highlighting a significant event or time in submarine history.
+The NSL presents an annual History Seminar, highlighting a significant event or time in submarine history.
 It is often a panel discussion with people who were there and people who have studied and written about the topic.
 This event is open to the public.